NLESC-JCER/cpp2wasm/CONTRIBUTING.md

 5. Write tests where possible.
 Writing tests should be done in a literate way in [TESTING.md](TESTING.md)

-6. When you're done making changes, make sure the Markdown and source code files are entangled with.
+6. When you're done making changes, make sure the Markdown and source code files are entangled with

     ```shell
     make entangle